4 Green Plumbing Tips so you can Save Water

 2. Improve Your Water-Conserving Habits

-It is important to remind and teach all members of the family and your tenants about the proper usage of water.
-Here are some simple and useful tips that you can share:
+Remind and teach all family members and tenants about proper water usage.
+Here are some simple and useful tips:

-Instead of doing three loads a day using a dishwasher, you can wait for a full load and save water.
+• Dishwasher: Instead of running three loads a day, wait for a full load to save water.

-Turn off the water while brushing your teeth and shaving.
-Do not leave it unattended.
+• Brushing and Shaving: Turn off the water while brushing your teeth and shaving.

 3. Install Water-Efficient Appliances and Fixtures

-It is time to inspect if your old appliances and fixtures are requiring some replacements.
-The Department of Environment and Energy notes that a household can save up to $ 175 per year just by using water-efficient appliances and plumbing fixtures.
+Inspect your old appliances and fixtures to see if they need replacement.
+The Department of Environment and Energy notes that a household can save up to $175 per year by using water-efficient appliances and plumbing fixtures.

-These star-rated products range from showerheads, toilet suites to dishwashers.
-These appliances have sensors and valves that can control water usage.
+These star-rated products include showerheads, toilet suites, and dishwashers, which have sensors and valves that control water usage.
 You will need a licensed plumber for proper installation.

 4. Recycle or Reuse Water

-Some areas are already in Level 2 water restrictions in NSW.
-Encourage your family and friends to be proactive in saving water.
-Contact a local plumber near you to immediately fix leaks and blocked drains.
-Plumbing and Electrical Doctor is a licensed plumber in New South Wales and the ACT area.
-If you need upgrades in your plumbing system or a complete plumbing inspection for water-efficient plumbing, we will be happy to assist.
+With some areas in NSW already under Level 2 water restrictions, encourage your family and friends to proactively save water.
+Contact a local plumber to fix leaks and blocked drains promptly.
+The Plumbing and Electrical Doctor is a licensed plumber in New South Wales and the ACT.
+If you need upgrades to your plumbing system or a complete inspection for water-efficient plumbing, we are here to assist.

-Contact us to book an appointment with our experienced plumber specialists.
+Contact us to book an appointment with our experienced plumbing specialists.

 THE DOCTOR GETS IT DONE